Whaga/Getting-Cleaning-Data-Final-Project/README.md

 4. Modifies the labels in the data set to descriptive names

-    rename the column in the activities table to "Activity" rename the column in the subject table to "Subject"
+    rename the column in the activities table to "Activity"<br /> rename the column in the subject table to "Subject"

     rename columns that have hard to understand abbreviations:

-    Acc - Accelerometer Gyro - Gyroscope Mag - Magnitude t - time f - frequency
+    Acc - Accelerometer<br /> Gyro - Gyroscope<br /> Mag - Magnitude<br /> t - time<br /> f - frequency<br />

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.